UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 ## Formats/Container types

-The following section includes information on AV formats in Jitterbug metadata and finding aid description.
+The following section includes information on AV format metadata in relation to both Jitterbug and EAD Finding Aids.
+Container^2 types across formats are listed on Technical Service's [EAD documenation page](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/EAD.md).
+This section deals specifically with container types specific to AV, as well

+metadata found in Jitterbug's  I thought about separating this information out, but it's kind of neat to see everything side by side.

 ### Audiovisual Box